-The increase in production of crude products in North America and the costly and lengthy process of obtaining permits for new pipelines have made rail the transport mode of choice for crude oil products, especially at new crude production sites (Black, 2013).
-The number of crude oil carrying rail cars tripled to more than 200,000 units between 2011 and 2012, and is expected to continue to grow in the foreseeable future (Black, 2013).
-Furthermore, an analysis conducted by the U.S. Department of State indicated that with modest expansion and upgrades to the existing infrastructure, railroad networks in the U.S. can handle all new oil produced in western Canada through 2030 (Efstathiou, 2012; U.S. Department of State [DOS], 2013).
+The rapid increase in production of crude products in North America, and the costly and lengthy process of obtaining permits for new pipelines, have transformed rail into the current transport mode of choice for crude oil products, especially at new crude production sites (Black, 2013).
+The number of crude oil-carrying rail cars tripled to more than 200,000 units between 2011 and 2012, and is expected to continue to grow in the foreseeable future (Black, 2013).
+Furthermore, an analysis conducted by the U.S. Department of State indicated that with modest expansion and upgrades to the existing infrastructure, railroad networks in the U.S. could handle all new oil produced in western Canada through 2030 (Efstathiou, 2012; U.S. Department of State [DOS], 2013).

-The biggest players in transport of crude products via rail in North America are Canadian National Rail (CN), Canadian Pacific Rail (CPR) and Burlington Northern Santa Fe (BNSF).
-These companies, along with other rail companies and major oil car manufacturers in North America, foresee continuous growth in their sector for a foreseeable future due to the slow process of granting permits for new pipelines (Vanderklippe, 2013).
+The major players in the transportation of crude products via rail in North America are Canadian National Rail (CN), Canadian Pacific Rail (CPR) and Burlington Northern Santa Fe (BNSF).
+These companies, along with other rail companies and major oil car manufacturers in North America, have projected continuous growth in the sector for the foreseeable future, due to the slow process of granting permits for new pipelines (Vanderklippe, 2013).
+It remains to be seen whether the recent rail accident at Lac-Mégantic in Quebec affects this trend in growth.

-Since trains haul commodities by their weight (typically in tons or carloads) and pipelines move oil products by the barrels/day, comparison of the two modes of transport is difficult (Furchtgott-Roth, 2012; Vanderklippe, 2013).
-Despite that, studies have been conducted to compare the two modes of transporting oil products (Furchtgott-Roth, 2012; Vanderklippe, 2013).
-A report by the Manhattan Institute aggregated data from U.S. Department of Transportation and looked at risks associated with the transport of crude oil and petroleum products via pipelines, rail, trucks, and ships.
-The study found that the average hazmat incidents per billon-ton mile were 0.61 spills for pipelines, 20.5 for rail and 650.6 for road (trucks and etc.) (Furchtgott-Roth, 2012).
-Comparing pipelines vs. rail, that is a spill rate 34 times higher for rail (Furchtgott-Roth, 2012).
-The American Association of Railroads (AAR), however, disputes that analysis.
-According to AAR's internal study, there is a much smaller spill ratio of 2.6 times the pipeline rate (Association of American Railroads [AAR], 2013).
-AAR's study also determined that trains on average leak smaller amounts than pipelines (AAR, 2013).
-It must be noted that AAR's claims have not been independently assessed and verified.
-The association website said "railways spill less of their hazardous liquid product than do pipelines, 9 percent less per billion barrel miles over the 20-year period 1990-2009 and 35 percent less over the 2002-2009 period" (AAR, 2013).
+Since trains classify commodities by their weight (typically in tons or carloads) and pipelines move oil products by the barrels/day, direct comparison of the two modes of transport is difficult (Furchtgott-Roth, 2012; Vanderklippe, 2013).
+Nevertheless, studies have been conducted to do just that: compare the two modes of transporting oil products (Furchtgott-Roth, 2012; Vanderklippe, 2013).
+A report by the Manhattan Institute aggregated data from U.S. Department of Transportation and examined risks associated with the transport of crude oil and petroleum products via pipelines, rail, trucks, and ships.
+The study determined that the average hazardous materials incident per billon-ton mile rates were 0.61 spills for pipelines; 20.5 for rail; and 650.6 for road (trucks and etc.) (Furchtgott-Roth, 2012).
+Comparing pipelines vs. rail yields a spill rate 34 times higher for rail (Furchtgott-Roth, 2012).
+As might be anticipated, the American Association of Railroads (AAR) disputed that analysis and conclusion.
+According to an AAR's internal study, there was a much smaller spill rate of 2.6 times the pipeline rate (Association of American Railroads [AAR], 2013).
+The AAR analysis also determined that on average, trains leak smaller amounts than pipelines (AAR, 2013).
+The discrepancies and differences between the two analyses have not been independently assessed.
+The AAR website maintains that "railways spill less of their hazardous liquid product than do pipelines, nine percent less per billion barrel miles over the 20-year period 1990-2009, and 35 percent less over the 2002-2009 period" (AAR, 2013).